SSRIs, or selective serotonin reuptake inhibitors, are a type of antidepressant commonly used to treat both depression and anxiety disorders.

 Many of the above substances, as well as overdosing on SSRIs, can result in a condition called serotonin syndrome, in which high levels of serotonin overwhelm the body.
 Serotonin syndrome can be mild, moderate or severe.
 Severe serotonin syndrome can be fatal.

-Mild serotonin syndrome is marked by many symptoms reminiscent of regular anxiety symptoms, such as sweating, shaking, pupil dilation and increased heart rate, but also includes markedly overactive reflexes.
-Moderate serotonin syndrome involves agitation, high bodily temperatures of up to 104 degrees F. and increased bowel sounds in addition to the above symptoms.
-Severe serotonin syndrome can cause high enough heart rates and body temperatures (up to 106 degrees F.) to result in shock and even death.
+Mild serotonin syndrome is marked by many symptoms reminiscent of regular anxiety symptoms, such as sweating, shaking, pupil dilation and increased heart rate, but may also include diarrhea, headaches, goosebumps and loss of muscle coordination.
+Moderate serotonin syndrome involves agitation, high bodily temperatures of up to 104 degrees F, in addition to the above symptoms.
+Severe serotonin syndrome can cause irregular heartbeat high body temperatures (up to 106 degrees F), seizures, and unconsciousness which leads to shock and even death.

 Overview of SSRI Safety

 If you are considering taking SSRIs for your anxiety, it is important to be aware of the risks involved and to use the medication safely.
 Resort to SSRIs only if therapy and self help do not improve your condition.
 Ask about SSRIs in liquid form to reduce the likelihood of withdrawal and anxiety recurrence, and avoid combining SSRIs with any other medications or recreational substances to have the safest experience possible.